drormeir/ReacherRL/Report.md

 ##### Critic Network
 The Critic-network receives two inputs: A state vector and an action vector.
 It calculates the total value of the next state directly without calculating the next state explicitly.
 This chart describes its architecture:
 ![Critic Network][image2]

-### DDPG_agent.py
-The class `DDPG_agent` contains the implementation of the RL agent's algorithm.
-Every 20 steps, the agent samples four mini-batches from the Replay Buffer and trains the networks according to this data.

 ##### Training the Actor-Network
 In order to train the Actor-network, first, we need to train and freeze a Critic network, then we combine it with the Actor-network as in the following chart: